nfergu/codetimer/README.md

 g++ -o timerexample -std=c++11 timerexample.cc codetimer.cc codetimer.h
 ```

-CodeTimer requires a compiler that supports C++ 11.
+This assumes you have a version of GCC that supports C++ 11 installed.

 You can then run the usage example as follows: